abacusmodeling/abacus-develop/doc/input-main.md

 ### Start magnetization
 - magmom
     - *Type*: Real
-    - *Description*: This set the start magnetization for each type of atom one by one.
-Different type of atom with same magetic moment could be abbreviated as ntype\*magmom(NOTICE:No space before and after '\*').If one set the start magnetization here, they MUST NOT be specified again in STRU file.
+    - *Description*: This set the start magnetization for each type of atom.
+The input magmom should be seperated by space and in the same order of STRU file.
+Different type of atoms with same magetic moment could be abbreviated as ntype\*magmom(NOTICE:No space before and after '\*').If one set the start magnetization here, they MUST NOT be specified again in STRU file.
     - *Default*: 0.0
     [back to top](#input-file)